ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 Our project encompasses various technologies and tools to enhance the navigation experience.
 We leverage the Vuzix Blade smart glasses, utilizing their subtle design for outdoor use.
-Our app, developed using Android and Java, seamlessly integrates with the Vuzix Blade, projecting useful information onto the user's eye wear without hindering their sight.
+Our app, developed using Android and Java, seamlessly integrates with the Vuzix Blade, projecting useful information onto the user's eyewear without hindering their sight.

 Furthermore, our system incorporates a Spring Boot REST API integrated with a Postgres database.
 This combination enables us to effortlessly send or retrieve routes and their analytics from the cloud, offering efficient data management and reliable access to essential navigation information.